karx/karx.github.io/WebGraph/README.md

 ## Thanks and for further Communications
 Thanks for going through this material, hope I was able to help in some form or way.

-Any help, updating this page, or something broader would be highly appreciated.
 Best place to communicate would be in order
 * Contact me on Twitter @karx_brb
 * Raise an issue on this Github repo,